kemitchell/blockchain-commons-patron-agreement/terms.md

   payment deadline: thirty days
   term timeout: six months
 signatures:
-  - header: The parties are signing this agreement on the dates by their signatures.
+  - header: Both sides are signing this agreement on the dates by their signatures.
     term: Blockchain Commons
     entities:
       - name: Blockchain Commons LLC